philocfd/philocfd/README.md

 - 👋 Hi, I’m @philocfd
 - 👀 I’m interested in Computaional Fluid Dynamics and Data science.
-- 🌱 I’m currently learning simulating offshore wind turbine in real environment.
+- 🌱 I’m currently working on  simulating offshore wind turbine in real environment.
-- 💞️ I’m looking to collaborate on CFD and data visualizetion.
+- 💞️ I’m looking to collaborate on CFD and data science.
 - 📫 How to reach me tenglubao2008@126.com

 <!---